 - Assess the quality of binding and physical suitability for library use.

-- Self-published or print on demand materials, especially by local authors, may be purchased by MCPL.
+- Consider purchasing self-published or print on demand materials, especially by local authors.
 The library uses the same criteria for purchasing these items as it does for other materials.

 Standard Selection Sources

 Standard selection sources used to identify items for purchase may include:

 - Professional journal reviews: Preference is given to positive reviews published in nationally recognized journals such as Library Journal, New York Times Book Review, and Publishers Weekly.